IVF with Endometriosis: Everything You Need to Know

 IVF Success Rates for Untreated vs Treated Endometriosis

 For women with untreated endometriosis, one study found a live birth rate of 27.7%.
-In contrast, those who received treatment in the early stages had a live birth rate of 43.6%, and those in the later stages had a rate of 46.3%.
+In contrast, those who received treatment in the early stages of disease progression had a live birth rate of 43.6%, and those in the later stages had a rate of 46.3%.

-A meta-analysis of four studies comparing the reproductive outcomes in women with infertility and deep infiltrating endometriosis who received IVF with or without a previous surgery revealed that patients who had surgery before IVF had significantly higher pregnancy and live birth rates than those who did not.
-Specifically, the pregnancy rate per patient and per cycle was 1.84 times higher, and the live birth rate per patient was 2.22 times higher for operated patients.
+A meta-analysis of four studies comparing the reproductive outcomes in women with infertility and deep infiltrating endometriosis, who received IVF with or without a previous surgery, revealed that patients who had surgery before IVF had significantly higher pregnancy and live birth rates than those who did not.
+Specifically, the pregnancy rate per patient and cycle was 1.84 times higher, and the live birth rate per patient was 2.22 times higher for operated patients.

 Best IVF Protocols for Endometriosis

-This protocol is gaining popularity due to its shorter duration and lower risk of ovarian hyperstimulation syndrome (OHSS).
-It involves the use of GnRH antagonists to prevent premature ovulation during ovarian stimulation.
-Some studies suggest this protocol may be beneficial for women with endometriosis.
+This protocol involves the use of GnRH antagonists to prevent premature ovulation during ovarian stimulation.

-Using aromatase inhibitors like letrozole in combination with other hormonal treatments may help reduce estrogen production driving endometriosis, thereby reducing the size of endometriotic lesions while improving the ovarian response and oocyte production during IVF.
+Using aromatase inhibitors like letrozole in combination with other hormonal treatments may help reduce estrogen production driving endometriosis, thereby reducing the size of endometriotic lesions, while improving the ovarian response and occyte production during IVF.

 Frozen Embryo Transfer (FET)